 - a) BC Hockey U18 AAA teams may affiliate players from within their draw zones as set out by BC Hockey.
 U18 AAA Teams shall not affiliate any players from outside their draw zones in the event an adjacent zone does not register a team (i.e. there shall be no movement of players between zones for the purposes of affiliation in the event that a given zone does not have a U18 AAA team). - b) There shall be no "permanent affiliate" players in Female U18 AAA - c) An affiliate player registered with a Winter Club may affiliate as follows: - i.
-Eligibility for affiliation purposes is to be determined by the players residence within the zone - d) Affiliate players must be approved by BC Hockey by way of the Hockey Canada Registry prior to participation.
-Participation of an affiliate player prior to such approval will be considered as use of an ineligible player by the team and will be subject to discipline in accordance with BC Hockey Regulations.
+Eligibility for affiliation purposes is to be determined by the players residence within the zone

-- f) Affiliate players must be carded with a BC Hockey registered lower division / category team prior to being eligible to be included as an affiliate on a BC Hockey U18 AAA team's list. - g) Teams may not call up Affiliate Players (except under emergency conditions) when the Affiliate Player's team is playing.
+- d) Affiliate players must be approved by BC Hockey by way of the Hockey Canada Registry prior to participation.
+Participation of an affiliate player prior to such approval will be considered as use of an ineligible player by the team and will be subject to discipline in accordance with BC Hockey Regulations. - e) Registration of an affiliate player requires the written permission of the player's carding MHA.
+Once an affiliate player's information is submitted electronically, a copy of the page must be printed and signed by both the player and the President or Secretary of the player's MHA. - f) Affiliate players must be carded with a BC Hockey registered lower division / category team prior to being eligible to be included as an affiliate on a BC Hockey U18 AAA team's list. - g) Teams may not call up Affiliate Players (except under emergency conditions) when the Affiliate Player's team is playing.
 Affiliate players shall only be used as emergency replacements for the following emergency conditions: - i.
 Injuries - ii.
 Suspensions/Disciplinary action (not including team imposed suspensions) - h) The player's team may not unreasonably deny a player the opportunity to play as an Affiliate.
 Note: this provision applies to players affiliating from MHAs to Female U18 AAA teams, as well as players affiliating from Female U18 AAA teams to Junior clubs. - j) Consent of an affiliate player's home association must be obtained prior to using the player in a game or practice. - k) Affiliate players may play a maximum of 10 games (Regular Season and Playoff) as an affiliate to a Female U18 AAA Team in a given season.
 Once an Affiliate player's registered team is eliminated from playoff competition the player may participate as an affiliate for the balance of the season. - Affiliate players who participate in more than three (3) games or practices must pay an affiliate player assessment of \$200.00.
 The fee will cover regular expense including one or more of: accommodations, travel, and ice. - m) An Affiliate player who has played the maximum number of games permitted under HC rules and/or BC Hockey policy may not be used as an affiliate unless her registered team has been eliminated from playoff competition.
 Players qualifying under this policy shall be assessed a game fee to be determined by the Female U18 AAA Coordinator and Chief Executive Officer.